777arc/textbook/content/filters.rst

 Filters
 #############

 This chapter introduces filters.
 We learn about the types of filters, how filters are represented digitally, and how they are designed.
-We finish with an introduction to pulse shaping, a topic explored in depth in its own chapter.
+We finish with an introduction to pulse shaping, which is another strategy for modifying waveform shape.

 *************************
 Filter Basics